 Leading export partner

-The U.S. remains leading export partner followed by the UAE, the Netherlands, China, Singapore, and Saudi Arabia
+The U.S. continued to be the leading export partner in FY25, followed by the UAE, China, the Netherlands and the U.K.

 percent